toptal/xene/README.md

 ## Create your first bot

-Let's create simple bot, that will reply to our messages right in our terminal:
+Let's create a simple bot, that will reply to our messages right in our terminal:

 _NOTE: for all available types of bots check [bots doc](docs/bots.md)_